Iranians Vote In Elections As Conservatives Expected To Dominate - UrduPoint

 Iranians Vote In Elections As Conservatives Expected To Dominate

-Supreme leader Ayatollah Ali Khamenei, who has called for a strong turnout, was the first to cast his ballot, at a polling station in central Tehran, state television reported.
+Supreme leader Ayatollah Ali Khamenei, who has called for a strong turnout, was the first to cast his ballot.
+He vote at a polling station in central Tehran, state television reported.

+The elections are the first in Iran since widespread protests erupted after the death in custody of Mahsa Amini, following her arrest for an alleged breach of the country's strict dress code for women.

+Since the last elections, Iran has also been badly affected by international sanctions that have led to an economic crisis.

 Recent Stories